Kenny Dalglish: Liverpool

 In the summer of 1988, Dalglish re-signed Ian Rush.
-Liverpool beat Everton 3–2 after extra time in the second all-Merseyside FA Cup final in 1989, but was deprived of a second Double in the final game of the season, when Arsenal secured a last-minute goal to take the title from Liverpool.
+Liverpool beat Everton 3–2 after extra time in the second all-Merseyside FA Cup final in 1989, but was deprived of a second double in the final game of the season, when Arsenal secured a last-minute goal to take the title from Liverpool.

 In the 1989–90 season Liverpool won their third league title under Dalglish.
-They missed out on the Double and a third successive FA Cup final appearance when they lost 4–3 in extra-time to Crystal Palace in an FA Cup semi-final at Villa Park.
+They missed out on the double and a third successive FA Cup final appearance when they lost 4–3 in extra-time to Crystal Palace in an FA Cup semi-final at Villa Park.
 At the end of the season Dalglish received his third Manager of the Year award.

-Dalglish resigned as manager of Liverpool on 22 February 1991, two days after a 4–4 draw with rivals Everton in an FA Cup fifth round tie at Goodison Park, in which Liverpool surrendered the lead four times.
-At the time of his resignation, the club were three points ahead in the league and still in contention for the FA Cup.
+Midway in the 1990–91 season, Dalglish resigned as manager of Liverpool on 22 February 1991, two days after a 4–4 draw with rivals Everton in an FA Cup fifth round tie at Goodison Park, in which Liverpool surrendered the lead four times.
+Daglish's resignation shocked the football community.
+Explaining his choice in a press conference, he said "I've been in the front line for 20 years, and it's just really a result of 20 years' active involvement in football at a very high and successful level, and Kenny Dalglish is a person that has pushed himself to the limit.
+It's a decision that many people will find difficult to understand, a decision that only I could have made.
+And it would have been wrong to mislead people that everything was fine with me."
+Johan Cruyff, echoing Dalglish, has noted "There is a time when you have been under pressure for 15 years when the stress begins to tell."
+Dalglish had been under immense stress, brought upon by the Heysel and Hillsborough disasters.
+At the time of Dalglish's departure, the club were three points ahead in the league and still in contention for the FA Cup.
+Seeing out the remainder of the season under Graeme Souness, Liverpool would be knocked out 1-0 by Everton in a FA Cup second replay and finish second in the league to Arsenal.